gradualgames/ggvm/README.md

     }
 }
 ```
-# Instructions for creating a custom SoundtrackManager
+# Instructions for Creating a Custom SoundtrackManager

 A gamemodule must at least provide an anonymous inner class
 with a no-op SoundtrackManager extension, as shown in the